 The goal of process improvement is to avoid topical solutions to the problems.
 It is the pursuit to identify why a process is not operating at peak optimization and fix it.
 It’s OK that you understand that 10% of your newly released computers will fail due to a faulty printed circuit board.
 What’s BETTER is that you understand the reason for this 10% failure rate is a defective design in the etched copper sheets of those printed circuit boards.
 What’s BEST is that you know defective design stems from a faulty printing machine that has missed regular service for the last three months.

-Success of process improvement lies in identification of the root problem.
+The success of process improvement lies in the identification of the root problem.
 Improved outcomes will come.

-This is fundamental principle behind Sakichi Toyoda’s 5 Whys of Process Improvement.
+This is the fundamental principle behind Sakichi Toyoda’s 5 Whys of Process Improvement.
 Toyota was the birthplace and testing ground for Kaizen, known today as Continuous Improvement (a sophisticated version of Process Improvement).
 Best characterized by Toyota’s former executive vice president Taiichi Ohno when he said, “The root cause of any problem is the key to a lasting solution,” the 5 Whys of Process Improvement are designed to eliminate the possibility of any long-term, recurring issues.

 Using the Five Whys to Drive Strategy

 The 5 Whys technique is actually quite simple to execute.
 After you identify a problem, go directly to the source and ask, “Why” five times, consecutively, until you get to the root issue.
-Focus on the data, both measureable and empirical observations.
+Focus on the data, both measurable and empirical observations.
 Car won’t start?
 Use the 5 Whys: